 4· A 500 word statement setting out their personal philosophy and commitment to Industrial Arts/Technology Education

-AWARD APPLICATION LINK: HERE
+AWARD APPLICATION LINK: 2020 applications open in JUNE

 Teacher Excellence Award

-The Institute of Technology Education (iTE) Teacher Excellence Award program was established to identify outstanding technology and engineering teachers who serve as models for their colleagues and who could form a leadership core to affect change in the field.
+The Institute of Technology Education (iTE) Teacher Excellence Award program was established to identify outstanding technology and engineering teachers who serve as role models for their colleagues and who could form a leadership core to affect change in the field.

-The Institute of Technology Education (ITE) Teacher Excellence Award program was established to identify outstanding Technologies teachers who serve as models for their colleagues and who could form a leadership core to affect change in the field.
+The Institute of Technology Education (iTE) Teacher Excellence Award program was established to identify outstanding Technologies teachers who serve as models for their colleagues and who could form a leadership core to affect change in the field.

-The ITE Teacher Excellence Award is one of the highest honours given to Technologies teachers.
+The iTE Teacher Excellence Award is one of the highest honours given to Technologies teachers.
 This award is presented in recognition of their outstanding contributions to the profession and their students.
 It provides public recognition for recipients deemed to possess outstanding qualities in Technologies education at the local through to international levels.
-We award one (1) Teacher Excellence Award to a Primary teacher and up to three (3) Teacher Excellence Awards to Secondary teachers each year.
+We award one (1) Teacher Excellence Award to a Primary Teacher and up to three (3) Teacher Excellence Awards to Secondary Teachers each year.